ohitstom/spicetify-extensions/noControls/README.md

 ![Example](example.png)
 _This script removes the minimum, maximum, and close buttons from the titlebar._

+If you need to to re enable the titlebar you can press F8 or follow the installation guide and change the event key for the toggle

 ### Installation

 1. Install [Spicetify](https://spicetify.app) and set it up according to the instructions.